Yuming-Yang/yuming-yang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Currently I am a MS student in [Master of Science in Financial Economics](https://academics.business.columbia.edu/msfe) program at [Columbia Business School](https://business.columbia.edu).

-I am interested in corporate finance, financial intermediation, macro-finance, Web3.
+I am a first-year [MS student in Financial Economics](https://academics.business.columbia.edu/msfe) at [Columbia Business School](https://business.columbia.edu), actively seeking Summer 2025 internships in quantitative research and macro research.
+I earned dual Bachelor’s degrees in Mathematics and Economics from Peking University.
+My academic background includes extensive research in finance and machine learning, equipping me with both market sense and analytical skill sets.